Short-length SSVEP data extension by a novel generative adversarial networks based framework: Results

-Moreover, we investigated the results how the performance of four baseline methods varied with different scales of dataset.
-Specifically, the SSVEP dataset from each subject was divided into the training dataset and testing dataset in the portion of 2:8, 5:5 and 8:2 respectively.
-In this study, we marked these three scales of datasets as small-scale, middle-scale and large-scale dataset.
-Fig. 5 illustrates averaged classification results across subjects of four baseline classification methods using original signals and augmented signals at different scales of datasets on two SSVEP datasets.
-With the continuous expansion of training data, the average classification performance of each baseline algorithm for the original signal and the augmented signal has been gradually improved, and the trend is consistent on both two SSVEP datasets.
-In addition, the augmented signal improves the classification performance on a small-scale training dataset more significantly.
-With the continuous expansion of training data, the improvement effect of classification performance of augmented signals is gradually weakened.
-More interestingly, when original signals were converted to augmented signal by TEGAN on any scale of dataset, the classification performance gap of all algorithms is significantly reduced.
+Furthermore, we investigated the results how the classification performance of four baseline methods varied with different scales of training dataset on two SSVEP datasets.
+Specifically, on each dataset, the original signal length was set to 1.0 s, corresponding to its augmented signal length 2.0 s.
+The SSVEP dataset from target subject was divided into the training dataset and testing dataset in the portion of 2:8, 5:5 and 8:2 respectively.
+In this study, we marked these three scales of datasets as small-scale, middle-scale and large-scale datasets, respectively.
+Fig.~\ref{fig6} illustrates averaged classification results across subjects of four baseline classification methods using original signals and augmented signals at different scales of datasets on two SSVEP datasets.

-Furthermore, we conducted ablation experiments on the Dial SSVEP dataset to explore the contribution of pivotal component to implement the augmentation framework.
-The augmented data at 2.0 s was generated by original data at 1.0 s, and the signal converter TEGAN was trained by 20\% training data.
-Four modules, i.e. auxiliary classifier in the discriminator, the pseudo-label generation in the generator, the two-stage training strategy, and the LeCam divergence regularization term were investigated in this study.
-As shown in Table II, the averaged classification results indicate that four important components of TEGAN are all helpful to improve the classification performance of augmented data.
-It is worth noting that after removing the two-stage training strategy from TEGAN, the model would be trained using only 20\% data of target subject.